lumail/lumail/README.md

 Once you've done that you'll be in the `maildir`-mode, and you can navigate with `j`/`k`, and view the contents of a maildir via `return`.

-For quick use you can use:
+For a quick-start you can use the following bindings:

 * `TAB` - Toggle the panel
 * `M` - Maildir mode